8xFF/atm0s-media-server/docs/user-guide/configuration.md

 ## Connector Node

-Connector node enable room and peer event handling at external service over message queue.
-We have some config for Connector node:
+The Connector node enables room and peer event handling at an external service over a message queue.
+Here are the configuration options for the Connector node:

 ```bash
 Usage: atm0s-media-server connector [OPTIONS]